GameFoundry/bsf/Documentation/Manuals/Native/User/lights.md

 Use @ref bs::CLight::setIntensity "CLight::setIntensity()" to change the light intensity.

 The specific units used for intensity (in case you want to look them up for actual light sources) are *luminous flux* for radial/spot lights, and *luminance* for directional lights.
+Generally this means directional light intensity should be much lower than for radial/spot lights.

 ## Source radius
 By default all lights are considered point (punctual) lights, meaning they have no surface area.
 In case you want to make an area light set the source radius of the light by calling @ref bs::CLight::setSourceRadius "CLight::setSourceRadius()".
 The value of this property is interpreted differently depending on light type: